 - provide enough details to help the agency identify the information you require; and

-- enclose the application fee of $30.00 by cheque or money order (made payable to Hunter New England Local Health District).
+- enclose the application fee of $30.00 by cheque or money order (made payable to Hunter New England Local Health District), or credit card.

 To assist, Hunter New England Health has created a GIPAA Access Application Form and a Request for Internal Review form.